University Professor of Geography

 Keywords: Water Insecurity, Public Health, Geodemographics

-Description: Dr. Justin Stoler is an Associate Professor of Geography at the University of Miami.
-Dr. Stoler’s research explores the geographic patterns of urban health disparities and environmental influences on social and behavioral epidemiology.
-He holds a secondary appointment in the Department of Public Health Sciences, and is an affiliate of the Abess Center for Ecosystem Science and Policy.
+Description: Dr. Stoler’s research explores the geographic patterns of urban health disparities and environmental influences on social and behavioral epidemiology.
+He is also an affiliate of the Abess Center for Ecosystem Science and Policy.
 Dr. Stoler enjoys field work and has worked in several countries—including a decade of experience in Accra, Ghana—exploring links between neighborhood structure, geodemographics, the environment, communicable diseases, and water insecurity.

 Associate Professor of Anthropology